magbw/web_scraping_workshop/content/1-what_is_webscraping.md

 ---
-title: What is webscraping and how can we scrape data from websites
+title: What is web scraping and how to scrape data from websites
 nav: Intro
-topics: What is webscraping and why webscrape
+topics: What is webscraping and why do it
 ---

-Web scraping is the process of scraping webpages for data points.
-This is to create datasets that are usable for analysis.
+Web scraping is the process of extracting content from webpages (e.g. text, images, audio/video files).
+In research, a common objective is to generate datasets suitable for analysis.
-While web scraping can be done manually by a software user, the term typically refers to automated processes implemented using a bot or web crawler.
+Web scraping can be done *manually* by copy-pasting webpage content into a file.
+However, the term often refers to *automated* web scraping which can include methods such as web crawling, machine learning or programming techniques, use of web scraping software, or even of a web scraping service.

-"Data displayed by websites can only be viewed using a web browser.
+> "Data displayed by websites can only be viewed using a web browser.
 Most websites do not allow you to save a copy of this data to a storage location or database.
 If you need the data, the only option is to manually copy and paste the data
-- a very tedious job which can take many hours or days to complete.
-Web Scraping is the technique of automating this process, so that instead of manually copying the data from websites, the Web Scraping software will perform the same task within a fraction of the time."
+\- a very tedious job which can take many hours or days to complete.
+Web Scraping is the technique of automating this process, so that instead of manually copying the data from websites, the Web Scraping software will perform the same task within a fraction of the time"
+[Source:
-<a href='https://www.webharvy.com/articles/what-is-web-scraping.html' target="_blank">www.webharvy.com/articles/what-is-web-scraping.html</a>.
+<a href='https://www.webharvy.com/articles/what-is-web-scraping.html' target="_blank">www.webharvy.com/articles/what-is-web-scraping.html</a>].

-Web Scraping is different to Web Crawling as web scraping is for specific data points, web crawling is to index whole pages.
+Note that web scraping is different from web crawling: Web scraping is the *extraction* of specific data points, whereas web crawling is the *indexing* of whole websites using bots (a.k.a. crawlers, spiders), such as when a search engine indexes a massive amount of web content in order to retrieve information that match a searcher's keywords.

 Web scraping software will automatically load, crawl and extract data from multiple pages or websites based on your requirements.
-It is either custom built for a specific website or software which can be configured to work with any website
+It is either custom built for a specific website or configured to work with any website.

-Web scraping software can be categorised into two main applications:
+Web scraping software can be categorised into two types of applications:

-1. Cloud-based applications or browser applications installed locally on your computer that can scrape data from individual web pages.
+1. Cloud-based applications or browser applications installed locally on your computer for scraping data from individual web pages

-2. Coded solutions that use Python and R packages to automate the scraping process from multiple web pages.
+2. Coded solutions that use Python and R packages to automate the process of scraping data from multiple web pages

 In this workshop we will look at packages such as Beautifulsoup, Selesium and Scrapy.

 ### References